hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

     ]
   }
 ```
-(existing fields are omitted for brevity)

-#### getAccountByIdOrAliasOrEvmAddress Non-Gaols
+##### Non-Goals

+* The following are not part of the updates to `/api/v1/accounts/{idOrAliasOrEvmAddress}`
-* Adding `/api/v1/accounts/{idOrAliasOrEvmAddress}/virtualAddresses` endpoint (for paging through a large number of virtual addresses), but we will reserve that endpoint
+- Adding `/api/v1/accounts/{idOrAliasOrEvmAddress}/virtualAddresses endpoint (for paging through a large number of virtual addresses), but reserve that endpoint
 in case a future extension to this HIP decides to implement that.

-* Returning any of the disabled (or deleted) virtual addresses for an account (or contract).
+- Returning any of the disabled (or deleted) virtual addresses for an account (or contract).
 The only ones we return are the `ACTIVE` ones, and which (of those) is the default virtual address.
+- Returning the value of the `nonce` element for each virtual address.
+(This decision may be revisited, especially as there doesn't seem to be another operation which would output the nonces.)

 ## Open Questions

 1) How far in advance will we know about needing to support very large (e.g. ore than 10) virtual addresses for one account?
 (That is, to implement the
-`api/v1/accounts/{idOrAliasOrEvmAddress}/virtualAddresses` endpoint.)
+`/api/v1/accounts/{idOrAliasOrEvmAddress}/virtualAddresses` endpoint.)

 ## Answered Questions